story-ai/story-ai.github.io/index.md

         - >-
           Our GCSE Maths and English courses have been designed and curated by a team of professional teachers to meet the exact requirements of the UK national curriculum.
-New courses are being built now so check back soon for the latest subjects.
+New courses are currently being built so check back soon for the latest subjects.
       image:
         alignment: right
         url: /img/blackboard.svg